 At Morgan & Morgan, our attorneys understand that when a policyholder submits a claim to their insurance company, they expect the company will act in good faith and honor the validity of the claim.
 Disputes often arise after an insurance company denies a seemingly valid claim, many times without a legitimate reason or explanation.
 Insurance companies generate a greater profit when policyholders do not file claims or fail to collect on those submitted under their policies.
 Some insurance companies habitually deny claims—regardless of their legitimacy—and will only investigate a claim if the policyholder takes legal action.

 At Morgan & Morgan, our insurance dispute attorneys have extensive experience helping clients recover the compensation to which they are entitled.
-If you are in a dispute with your insurance company—or have a claim that was denied or undervalued—contact the insurance dispute attorneys at Morgan & Morgan’s Orlando office for a free consultation.
+If you are in a dispute with your insurance company—or have a claim that was denied or undervalued—contact us today for a free consultation.

 Unfortunately, insurance companies often interpret and manipulate the language in their policies to minimize or deny valid claims.
 Insurance providers have a significant self-interest to protect their cash reserves and to avoid payouts to policyholders.
 When an insurance company denies or undervalues a claim, they may allege that: